Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Ruas' conjecture for -minimal transverse slices

-In the same way of triviality topological, studying the Whitney equisingularity of an unfolding by definition is not a simple task.
-However, Marar, Nuño-Ballesteros, and Peñafort-Sanchis \cite[Lemma 5.2]{[11]} showed that the 1-parameter unfolding $F=(f_t,t)$ of a finitely determined map germ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ is Whitney equisingular if and only if $\mu(D(f_t))$ and $\mu(\gamma_t,0)$ are constant, where $\gamma_t$ is the transverse slice of $f_t.$
+As with topological triviality, studying the Whitney equisingularity of an unfolding directly from the definition is not a simple task.
+However, Marar, Nuño-Ballesteros, and Peñafort-Sanchis \cite[Th.
+5.3]{[11]} showed that the 1-parameter unfolding $F=(f_t,t)$ of a finitely determined map germ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ is Whitney equisingular if and only if $\mu(D(f_t),0)$ and $\mu(\gamma_t,0)$ are constant, where $\gamma_t$ is the transverse slice of $f_t.$ For convenience of the reader, we write Theorem \ref{1.1} again here, preserving the numeration of the section.

 \begin{theorem} Let $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ be a finitely determined, quasihomogeneous, corank 1 map germ.
 Suppose that $F=(f_t,t)$ is a topologically trivial 1-parameter unfolding of $f.$ If the transverse slice $\gamma$ of $f$ is $\mu_{m,k}$-minimal, then $F$ is Whitney equisingular. \end{theorem}